shellvoide/Discord_Bot/README.md

 -- 2. The oAuthToken (This is the secret token that is generated on the Discord Developer's website)

-Usage: sudo ./MakeBot.sh projectName Discord Bot Token
+Usage: sudo ./MakeBot.sh projectName Discord-Bot-Token

+Example: sudo ./MakeBot.sh randomProjectName 123123123123

 - Sudo is mandatory as the program might need to install some dependencies.